West Windsor, New Jersey: Public transportation

 Princeton Junction station, a Northeast Corridor stop on Amtrak and NJ Transit, is located within West Windsor.
 Amtrak's Keystone Service and Northeast Regional routes stop at Princeton Junction which is ranked as one of the ten busiest train stations in the Northeast.
 The station had 6,800 average weekday boardings in 2012, the fourth-highest of any NJ Transit station in the state.

 Running between the Princeton Junction station and the Princeton station is what is known to locals as the "Dinky."
 The Dinky is a one-car train that shuttles back and forth many times a day between the two stations.
 Traveling 2.7 mi each way, it is the shortest regularly scheduled passenger route in the United States.

 NJ Transit bus service to Trenton is provided via the 600, 603, 609, with other area service on the 605 route.

 The Greater Mercer Transportation Management Association offers service on Route 130 between the West Windsor Campus of Mercer County Community College and East Windsor Township / Hightstown.

+Healthcare

+Penn Medicine Princeton Medical Center is a 355-bed regional non-profit, tertiary and academic medical center located in neighboring Plainsboro Township.
+The hospital services the greater Princeton region in Central Jersey.
+It is owned by the Penn Medicine Health System and is the only such hospital in the state of New Jersey.
+The PMC network offers a wide array of services at its main campus location in Plainsboro, along with its network of primary and specialty care through its family-based physician practice locations across Central Jersey.
+One of those physician practices has a primary and specialty care unit in West Windsor, located on Princeton-Hightstown Road.

+Other nearby regional hospitals and healthcare networks that are accessible to the township include CentraState Medical Center in nearby Freehold Township, the Old Bridge Township division of Raritan Bay Medical Center, and the Hamilton Township division of Robert Wood Johnson University Hospital.
+Saint Peter's University Hospital and Robert Wood Johnson University Hospital are also located nearby in New Brunswick.